UnlockNYC/unlock-nyc-web-archive-23/privacy.md

 **Airtable**: When you choose to share personal information with us, we store it in a database software called [Airtable](https://airtable.com/security).

 During the connection, your data is anonymized, encrypted, and protected (256-bit TLS encryption).
 Once the data lives on Airtable’s servers, it is also encrypted and protected (AES-256 encryption).
 This kind of data includes your phone number if you share it, and your answers to the bot’s questions that you share with us.
 If you choose to sign up to receive updates from us, we securely store your name and contact information in Airtable.

+**Fauna**: When you use your phone number to log in with our reporting and recording tool, we store that information in a database called [Fauna](https://trust.fauna.com/).
+We keep this information so that our tools can verify your phone number and "remember" you as you return to our tools.
+This information is kept separately from any reports that you make with Unlock NYC.
+All data stored with Fauna is encrypted, at rest and in transit.

+**Twilio**: When you make a phone call with our recording tool, software called [Twilio](https://www.twilio.com/security) makes the call forwarding happen and records your audio.
+Your phone calls are encrypted on Twilio's servers: no one at the Twilio company can listen to your phone calls.
+Unlock NYC only listens to them when you give explicit permission via the recording and reporting tool.
+After 30 days, the encrypted files are deleted from Twilio's servers.

+**Digital Ocean**: When you send us evidence, including text information, images, and audio recordings, we store your data in the cloud with a platform called [Digital Ocean](https://www.digitalocean.com/trust/).
+We create folders with your case information that _are not available online to the general public_ - they are available to you and to third parties where you have agreed to send them.
+Digital Ocean encrypts your information on physical disks with 256-bit AES-XTS full-disk encryption.
+Your phone calls remain even further encrypted on this platform.

 **Ackee**: We collect anonymous data about our website traffic using an analytics tool called [Ackee](https://ackee.electerious.com/)**.**